Quintessential Implications of the presence of AdS in the Dark Energy sector: Abstract

 \section{Abstract}

-We report evidence for an Anti–de Sitter (AdS) vacuum, equivalently, a negative cosmological constant (nCC) in the dark energy (DE) sector at more than $2\sigma$ significance.
+We explore the implications for an Anti-de Sitter (AdS) vacuum, equivalently a negative cosmological constant (nCC), in the dark energy (DE) sector using current cosmological observations.
 Our joint analysis uses DESI BAO, DESY5 supernovae, and P-ACT CMB (ACT-DR6 + Planck) measurements.
-We also use the KiDS weak lensing measurement to cross-check $S_{8}$ consistency.
-Within the Chevallier–Polarski–Linder parametrization for evolving part of the DE, the inclusion of an AdS term eliminates the need for phantom behavior, opening a theoretically natural, non-phantom parameter space.
-A negative cosmological constant also implies a finite cosmic lifetime, linking observational DE phenomenology to deep questions in quantum gravity and string theory.
+We also use the KiDS weak-lensing measurement to cross-check consistency with the inferred value of $S_{8}$.
+Within the Chevallier--Polarski--Linder parametrization for the evolving component of the DE, the inclusion of an AdS term provides a theoretically motivated mechanism that opens up a finite non-phantom region in the CPL parameter space while remaining compatible with current observations.
+A negative cosmological constant also implies a finite cosmic lifetime, thereby linking observational DE phenomenology to broader questions in quantum gravity and string theory.

 \keywords{cosmology -- dark energy -- cosmological constant -- cosmological parameters}